Hayward Public Library

 2010-11

-Based on the success of a previous TLA50 grant, Hayward Public Library offered a series of intergenerational programs that brought encore community members (ages 50+) together with community youth.
-Programs included: six Intergenerational Poetry Workshops that facilitated creative writing and public poetry presentations (124 high school students and adults participated); two Book-to-Action programs that combine a traditional book club with participation in a community service project related to the book (339 people participated). and three Intergenerational Writer’s Workshops, in partnership with Chabot College, that provided community members with the tools, guidance, and inspiration to practice creative and non-fiction writing and explore the publication process (54 people participated).
-Outcomes were significant with 78% of poetry workshop participants reporting an increased passion for writing original poetry, 92% of all Book-to-Action participants reporting they learned something new about the book topic and now felt more connected to their community because of the experience, and 98% of writing workshop participants identified at least one new skill they developed as a result of their participation.
+Building upon the success of a previous TLA50 grant, Hayward Public Library went on to offer a series of intergenerational programs that brought encore community members (ages 50+) together with community youth.
+Programs included: six Intergenerational Poetry Workshops that facilitated creative writing and public poetry presentations (124 high school students and adults participated); a Book-to-Action program series that expanded the traditional book club concept to include participation in a community service project related to the book’s topic (339 people participated); and three Intergenerational Writer’s Workshops, in partnership with Chabot College, that provided community members with the tools, guidance, and inspiration to practice creative and non-fiction writing and explore the publication process (54 people participated).
+Outcomes were significant: 78% of poetry workshop participants reported an increased passion for writing original poetry, 92% of Book-to-Action participants reported they learned something new about the book topic and now felt more connected to their community because of the experience, and 98% of writing workshop participants identified at least one new skill they developed as a result of their participation.

 Grant: $15,000